Body snatching

 Body snatching is the illicit removal of corpses from graves, morgues, and other burial sites.
 Body snatching is distinct from the act of grave robbery as grave robbing does not explicitly involve the removal of the corpse, but rather theft from the burial site itself.
 The term 'body snatching' most commonly refers to the removal and sale of corpses primarily for the purpose of dissection or anatomy lectures in medical schools.
 The term was coined primarily in regard to cases in the United Kingdom and United States throughout the 17th, 18th, and 19th centuries.
-However, there have been cases of body snatching in many countries, with the first recorded case dating back to 1319 in Bologna, Italy.
+However, there have been cases of body snatching in many countries, with the first recorded case in Europe dating back to 1319 in Bologna, Italy.
+The first recorded case in China dates back to 506 BC, when Wu Zixu dug up the corpse of King Ping of Chu to whip his corpse.